 According to the Cyprus Income Tax Law, Cyprus companies have the obligation to submit a temporary tax assessment/estimation of their 2022 chargeable income

-The temporary tax assessment/estimation is payable in two equal installments, before or at the following dates:
+The temporary tax assessment/estimation is payable in two equal installments, before or on the following dates:

 A 10% surcharge is imposed on the difference between the tax as finally determined in the relevant annual report (financial statements) and the temporary tax assessment/estimation when the temporary assessment/estimation is less than 75% of the chargeable income.
-Revised tax assessment/estimations can be submitted online through the Cyprus Tax Department Portal website or JCCsmart website on or before 31 December 2020
+Revised tax assessments/estimations can be submitted online through the Cyprus Tax Department Portal website or JCCsmart website on or before 31 December 2022

 Cyprus Companies that pay their taxes after the due dates penalty and interest are imposed.

 If according to the company’s estimates there is no taxable income or any tax due, the Cyprus Company is not required to make a declaration.